Sample Daily Schedule

 Gault walking bus details: Club staff meet students at picnic tables in school yard to depart Monday, Tuesday, Thursday, and Friday at 3pm, and Wednesdays at 1pm.
 Cost is $10.00 per week paid in advance at the Club.
 ONLY registered members will be picked up.

 Del Mar, Live Oak, and Green Acres walking bus details: Club staff escort 1st-5th graders to the Live Oak Clubhouse after school.
-Cost is $5.00 per week paid in advance at the Club.
-Fee covers any and all days your child walks that week.
+Cost is FREE, but you must register every week and inform us of days your child is attending.

 Interested in carpooling to the Club?